datagrok-ai/public/help/access/open-api.md

 ## Connecting to a webservice

-To upload an OpenAPI file, drag and drop a YAML or JSON file into Datagrok.
-DataGrok detects different attributes of a Swagger file and automatically creates a data connection and associated queries and [functions](../datagrok/functions/functions.md):
+To upload an OpenAPI document, drag and drop a YAML or JSON file into Datagrok.
+Datagrok detects different attributes of a Swagger file and automatically creates a data connection and associated queries:

 | Swagger file    | Datagrok                                             |
 |-----------------|------------------------------------------------------|